AnkDos/drf-request-model/README.md

 # drf-request-model
-A request model decorator to validate the request at DRF APIView
+A request model decorator to validate the request payload at DRF APIView

 # Usage :